Jean Michael Seri completes Galatasaray loan move | Goal.com

 July 18, 2019

-Seri joined Fulham from Nice last summer for a club-record move where he played 34 matches with a goal and three assists to his credit.
+Seri joined Fulham from Nice last summer for a club-record fee and played 34 matches with a goal and three assists to his credit during his debut season in England.

 The Ivorian midfielder becomes the second player from Craven Cottage to join Fatih Terim’s team this summer after Ryan Babel completed a free transfer in June.